jefprisimont/API_Testing/README.md

         "status": "active"
        }
 ```
    - Conclusion: Positive testing was successful.
-New user data has been successfully create with ID.
+New user data has been successfully created with valid data.

 **3. GET Request**
    - Goal: Get a user based on a valid ID.